Society and Policy

 In addition, they will have in-depth knowledge in an area of specialisation relating to health policy, health geography, bioethics and social issues relating to health.

 This major will prepare students for positions in policy analysis, social science research and development of public policy.
 It will also prepare them for further research in humanities and the social sciences.
-Students who graduate from this programme may go on to postgraduate study in Health Sciences, to further specialise in their field.
+Students who graduate from this programme may go on to postgraduate study in Health Sciences.

 Examples of career pathways include: